idkgene/reactuse/README.md

 Currently, the following hooks have been implemented and thoroughly (almost) tested:

+- [`useBattery`](/docs/useBattery.md): A hook that provides information about the battery level of the device.
 - [`useClipboard`](/docs/useClipboard.md): Simplifies clipboard operations, allowing you to easily copy and paste text.
 - `useDebounce`: A hook that provides a debounced version of a value, which is updated only after a certain delay.
 - `useDebug`: A hook that returns true if the current window URL contains the string `#debug` or if we're in development mode.